 Wal-Mart v.
 Wittke (2d DCA): Wittke slipped and fell at a Walmart store.
 The case was tried and the jury returned a verdict in favor of Walmart.
 Following the verdict, the trial court granted Wittke’s motion for new trial and set aside the jury verdict.
 Walmart claimed the trial court reversibly erred in two ways.
 First, it argued that the court erroneously found that Walmart’s failure to follow safety policies and procedures required a negligence finding against Walmart.
 Second, Walmart argued that the court abused its discretion because competent substantial evidence was presented to allow a reasonable jury to find in favor of Walmart.
 The 2d DCA agreed with Walmart and reversed.

 Hyperlinks only are provided for these cases.

-State Trust Realty v.
-Deutsche Bank (4th DCA)
+Person v.
+The Bank of NY (4th DCA)

 *Please note that decisions are not final until any timely filed motions for rehearing are considered and disposed of by the appellate courts.
 Opinions are also subject to formal revision before publication in the Southern Reporter, 3rd Series.

 Virtual Legal Associate provides legal research and writing services to busy attorneys.
 All work is performed by Kasey L. Prato, a Florida licensed attorney with extensive experience working in Florida trial and appellate courts.